getsentry/sentry-docs/src/collections/_documentation/api/events/get-project-event-details.md

       "type": "string"
     },
     {
-      "description": "the hexadecimal ID of the event to retrieve (as reported by the raven client).", "name": "event_id",
+      "description": "the id of the event to retrieve (either the numeric primary-key or the hexadecimal id as reported by the raven client)", "name": "event_id",
       "type": "string"
     }